 First, if you have long hair, Friese recommends to cut it first.
 "You want to make sure the hair isn’t too long.
 If it is more than approximately three inches long you will want to cut off some length first.
 Long hair can get caught in the clippers if you aren’t careful.

 To begin shaving, use a clean, sharp razor (a three-blade razor works best) and start by shaving with the grain (the direction the hair grows).
 This will help minimize cuts, irritation, and ingrown hairs.
 Glide the razor gently down the sides and back, then from back to front on top.
 Avoid applying pressure, rinse the razor often, and take it slow.
 If this is your first time, do not shave against the grain for a few weeks to give your scalp time to adjust to being shaved.

 After completing the shave, apply a small amount of lather to your hands and rub your entire head, checking for rough spots that need to be re-shaved.
 Pay special attention to the areas behind the ears and the back of the neck.
-If you cut yourself, apply a moist alum block to stop the bleeding.
+If you cut yourself, apply a moist alum block like the Gentleman Jon Alum Block ($8) to stop the bleeding.
 Follow the shave with a splash of cool water to close the pores.

 It is helpful to have a hand mirror available while shaving, so you can check your work from all angles and not miss anything.
 It's also important to shave in a room with bright lighting.

-After shaving, gently pat the head dry with a soft cloth and apply a good aftershave balm.
-We recommend the use of products that are free of alcohol, which can cause unnecessary drying of the skin.
+We recommend the using products that are alcohol free, which can cause unnecessary drying of the skin.
 The right aftershave balm will help promote quicker healing and moisturize the skin.
 Before going out in the sun, apply sunscreen to prevent burning.